cdl-geneseo/geneseo-dictionary/D/DMB.md

 # DMB

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : DMB

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 DMB (NN): short for Dave Matthews Band.
 Definition of approximately 58% of those surveyed.
 (F06) (new word) Unknown by approximately 42% of those surveyed.
 (F06) Simmington Unknown by the faculty surveyed.
 Could have been unknown to students because it was an acronym.
 Simmington (F06)